harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/debugging-duplicate-event-processing.md

 5. **Transaction Complexity** - Coordinating transactions across multiple context instances becomes problematic
 6. **Memory Pressure** - More frequent allocations and disposals increase GC pressure

 The Microsoft documentation explicitly recommends Scoped lifetime for web applications.
-Even though this wasn't the cause of our bug, it was still a problem that needed fixing.
+Even though this wasn't the cause of the bug, it was still a problem that needed fixing.

-**Our first theory:** Maybe Transient contexts are causing interceptor sharing issues.
+**My first theory:** Maybe Transient contexts are causing interceptor sharing issues.

 ### The "Fix" That Didn't Fix Anything

-We changed the DbContext lifetime to Scoped:
+I changed the DbContext lifetime to Scoped:

 ```csharp
 services.AddDbContext<TContext>(